+ What if I do not want to track my macros?

 No you do not have to change them everyday.

 After following the baseline we can use the drop downs to change your intake depending on your training.
-It very much depends on your progress but we suggest following
+It very much depends on your progress.
+Pick the target that best suits your training load for the whole week.

 Being flexible but "within certain parameters" is how we make a nutrition plan work long term.
 You have a baseline target to hit and then you can adjust based on your output.
 The reasoning behind this is that we need to be aware of the calorie load over the week / month not just each day.
 We want a balance.